Minnesota Twins fall to Schoop, Baltimore Orioles 5-1

 TRAINER’S ROOM

-Orioles: Miley was tripped by a spinning barrel off the broken bat of Kennys Vargas during an inning-ending groundout in the fifth, tripping him to the ground, but he returned for the sixth after walking off gingerly.
+Orioles: Miley was tripped by a spinning barrel off the broken bat of Kennys Vargas during an inning-ending groundout in the fifth, sending him to the ground, but he returned for the sixth after walking off gingerly.

 Twins: Molitor said he’s “fairly confident” that 1B Joe Mauer (strained lower back) will be ready to play as soon as he’s eligible to come off the DL on Friday for the first game after the break.